 To make the process a bit easier, Solar Choice has put together the Battery Storage Product Lifespan Comparison Tool below.
 The tool allows you to compare the lifespan and value of up to five battery storage products (you can choose the products from a list).
 If you’re interested in seeing the whole range of products, just scroll down to see a table that contains the full list of products whose details we’ve entered (you can also sort and filter using the top row of cells).

 Notice something missing, incorrect or that could be improved?
 Please get in touch (firstname.lastname@example.org) and we’ll look into adding it.

-One of the reasons we decided to put this tool together is that the lifespan of batteries can be notoriously difficult to compare – we wanted to provide an easy, at-a-glance way to make meaningful comparisons.
-As we’ve pointed out before, the product’s sticker price or its ‘dollar per kilowatt-hour’ ($/kWh) breakdown is not usually sufficient for an apples-to-apples comparison (see below).
+The lifespan of batteries can be notoriously difficult to compare.
+A battery’s sticker price or its ‘dollar per kilowatt-hour’ ($/kWh) value can be quite misleading at first glance.
 One of the reasons for this is that battery warranties are not (yet) standardised in the way that solar panel warranties are (the standard performance warranty for panels in Australia is 25 years).
-Battery warranties can range from 3 years to 10+ years, depending on the manufacturer and the warranty option.
-The terms of the warranty will define either a) how many times you can cycle (charge/discharge) the battery, and/or b) the amount of energy you can put through the battery during the warranty period.
+Solar battery warranties can typically range from 3 years to 10+ years, depending on the manufacturer and the warranty option.
+The terms of the warranty will define either a) how many times you can cycle (charge/discharge) the battery, and/or b) the amount of energy you can put through the battery during the warranty period

 Enphase Energy’s AC Battery has a warrantied cycle life of 7,300 cycles.